 We slowly drove down the narrow dirt road through Dos Brazos de Tigre until we reached a grouping of small wooden homes at the edge of the vast rainforest jungle.
 At the end was a one-bedroom house with green and red flowered curtains.
-It was Xiña’s house, our host, for the next twenty-four hours.
+It was Xiña’s house, our host, for the next twenty-four hours in the heart of the Osa Peninsula in rural Costa Rica.

 We parked the Land Cruiser, grabbed our day packs and knocked on the door.
 Xiña greeted us with an enormous smile and welcomed us to her home.
 Inside an adorable neighbor girl in pigtails was sitting shyly on the couch watching a Chinese soap opera dubbed in Spanish.
 I couldn’t help but laugh at the hilarity of it all.
 I smiled even brighter when I asked her name and she replied “Me llamo Nicole“.
 “Me llamo Nicole tambien” I replied.